0ddbox/bash-get-user/README.md

-simple bash script to display date an time as well ass your username
+simple bash script to display date an time as well as your username